farmOS/farmOS/README.md

 This project has been sponsored by:
  * [Farmier](http://farmier.com)
-   Built on top of FarmOS, Farmier is a hosted platform that provides website and farm management tools to farmers in the cloud.
+   Built on top of farmOS, Farmier is a hosted platform that provides website and farm management tools to farmers in the cloud.